andredespouys/portfolio-2023/content/articles/gendarmerie/index.md

-In addition, we all met real professionals present at horrifyc crime scenes and got to know more about their struggles with technology and cybercrime these days that can affect real people's lives.
+In addition, we all met real professionals present at horrific crime scenes and got to know more about their struggles with technology and cybercrime these days that can affect real people's lives.